usegalaxy-eu/ena-cog-uk-wfs/docs/manual.md

 3. Run the desired script with, e.g.:

-   ./run_variation.sh
+   `./run_variation.sh`

    Each of the scripts will scan your histories for tags indicating that there is new data waiting to be processed.
-If there isn't the script run will terminate immediately.
+If there isn't, the script run will terminate immediately.

    The computationally heaviest variation script will check in addition that